Bloodielie/uWebSockets.py/README.md

 #### In a nutshell

 µWebSockets is a fast C++ web server and broker made available to JavaScript developers since 2016, now also available to Python developers.
-It integrates seamlessly to any `asyncio` project as long as `uvloop` is set up and used as event loop.
+It integrates seamlessly to any `asyncio` project by exporting its own event loop.

 ```python
 app = uWS.App()